openframeworks/ofBook/20_intro_to_graphics/chapter.md

 First, we clear the screen by drawing a solid black background using [`ofBackground(...)`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofBackground "ofBackground Documentation Page").
 The `0` represents a grayscale color where `0` is completely black and `255` is completely white.
 We'll be getting into other ways of specifying color in the next section.

 Second, we tell openFrameworks what color it should use when drawing using [`ofSetColor(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofSetColor "ofColor Documentation Page").
-We can think of this code as telling openFrameworks to pull out a particular colored sharpie.
+We can think of this code as telling openFrameworks to pull out a specific colored sharpie.
 When we draw, we will draw in that color until we specify that we want another color.

 Third, we draw our basic shapes: `ofRect(...)`, `ofCircle(...)`, `ofEllipse(...)`, `ofTriangle(...)` and `ofLine(...)`.
 With [`ofRect(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofRect "ofRect Documentation Page"), we pass in the x and y values of the top left corner as well as the rectangle width and height, all in that order.
 For [`ofCircle(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofCircle "ofCircle Documentation Page"), we pass in the x and y values of the center of the circle and the radius.
 With [`ofEllipse(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEllipse "ofEllipse Documentation Page"), we pass in the x and y values of the center as well as the width and height.
 For [`ofTriangle()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofTriangle "ofTriangle Documentation Page"), we pass in the x and y positions of the three corners of the triangle.
 Finally, with [`ofLine(...)`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofLine "ofLine Documentation Page"), we pass in the x and y coordinates of the two endpoints of our desired straight line.

 It is worth noting that these functions all have multiple ways that we can use them, so check out their documentation pages for more information.

 But what if we only wanted to draw the outlines of our shapes?
-There are two functions, [`ofFill()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofFill "ofFill Documentation Page") and [`ofNoFill()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofFill "ofNoFill Documentation Page"), that between drawing filled shapes and drawing outlines.
-Our sharpie analogy from eariler doesn't fit with these functions - what would a sharipe that only draws outlines look like?
+There are two functions, [`ofFill()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofFill "ofFill Documentation Page") and [`ofNoFill()`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#!show_ofFill "ofNoFill Documentation Page"), that toggle between drawing filled shapes and drawing outlines.
+Our sharpie analogy from earlier doesn't fit with these functions - what would a sharpie that only draws outlines look like?
 The concept still applies.  `ofFill()` tells openFrameworks to draw filled shapes until told otherwise.  `ofNoFill()` does the same but with outlines.

 Head back into our `draw()` function, and modify it so that it look like this: